it21053528/Machine-learning/README.md

+Hi, this is my machine learning project portfolio

 Machine learning projects
   - Predicting Boston's median value of owner-occupied homes in $1000's
   - Clustering customers who are coming to the mall